Shine-Bright-Meow/meowCarrier/README.md

+This guide is still a work in progress.
+It is a copy-pasta from my other repository and I am working my way through everything.

 # meowCarrier
 PCB, Case, and Accessories as Ddo-it-yourself solution for SlimeVR Full Body Trackers.
 Ordering and Assembly instructions can be found in the README file.

-This guide is still a work in progress.

 <div align="center" valight="center"><img src="Resources/Images/Assembly/Hyperion_PCB.png" width="50%" height="50%"></div>